 All research findings are available in interactive workshops and keynote presentations, and some are available on our product page.
 Each report and / or workshop includes Amy’s practical, do-it-now strategies for overcoming the challenges revealed in the research findings.

-The 2013 Grassroots Influence Pulse™ – This is the only research of its kind that’s providing benchmarks for the grassroots advocacy profession on what tactics are being used, what’s working, what’s not, and, the attitudes of legislators toward your influence attempts.
+The Grassroots Influence Pulse™ (2014, 2016, 2019) – This is the only research of its kind that provides guidance for the grassroots advocacy profession on what tactics are being used, and most important, the response (or lack of response) of legislators toward your influence attempts.

-“The Underdog Edge: What It Is, How to Get It, and Why Your Organization Needs it for Influence Success” – Findings from my book that will give you new ways to get powerful legislators on your side.
-(As you know, Malcolm Gladwell has also published a book on underdog success, so we are thrilled to see the underdog movement catch fire!)
+“The Underdog Edge: What It Is, How to Get It, and Why Your Organization Needs it for Influence Success” – Findings from research with “ordinary” citizens who changed a legislator’s mind, and the lawmakers whose minds were changed, that is the basis for Amy’s book.
+It will give you new ways to get powerful legislators on your side.
+(The advocacy version of Malcolm Gladwell’s “David and Goliath” book.)

 “Nice is Not a Lobbying Vice” – Can powerful lobbyists be nice?
 From my research with the members of the Association of Government Relations Professionals (formerly the American League of Lobbyists), find out who the nicest lobbyists are, what they do to get that reputation, and how it correlates with effectiveness and, yes, power (it does, by the way).